zacbrown/flatkrabsetw/README.md

 It's primarily meant for FFI bindings for other languages to interface with.

 # Current State
 Nowhere near complete.
-Check back around March 2017.
+Check back around end of 2017.